Child Care Center and School Age Program Regulations for Licensure

 1.Any suspected case of child abuse and/or neglect is reported to the Rhode Island Department of Children, Youth and Families’ Child Protective Services (CPS) hotline (1-800-RI-CHILD/1-800-742-4453) within twenty-four (24) hours in accordance with State law and Department policy.

-2.If the suspected case occurred at the program, the program must report to the Department’s licensing unit after reporting to the CPS hotline.
+2.If the suspected case occurred at the program, the program must report to the Department’s licensing unit immediately after reporting to the CPS hotline.

 1.Physical restraint of children is prohibited.